Negative stigma is concern for people with hearing loss

 Stigma has been defined as “the possession of, or belief that one possesses, some attribute or characteristic that conveys a social identity that is devalued in a particular social context.”

 For many older people that stigma, or diminishing of perceived value, comes in the form of hearing loss.
 And unfortunately, stigma is also a major impediment to seeking treatment.
+In fact, some experts say the negative stigma associated with hearing aids is more of a deterrent than their significant out-of-pocket cost.
 Many seniors believe if they admit their hearing loss, and subsequently agree to hearing aids, that they will look feeble or weak.
 There is no question that our culture worships at the altar of youth and vitality.
 So is it any wonder that older people with hearing loss are hesitant to admit it, let alone get hearing aids, for fear of appearing “old”?

-As a matter of fact, a study published by Margaret Wallhagen, Ph.D., illustrates that double standard, finding that hearing loss stigma is strongly associated with “feelings of altered self-perception."
+A study published by Margaret Wallhagen, Ph.D., found that hearing loss stigma is strongly associated with “feelings of altered self-perception."
 Some examples she cites are the perception of being “abled” verses disabled, and smart verses cognitively impaired.
 Among the subjects of the study, these perceptions were enough to cause a delay in seeking treatment.

 And the study by Wallhagen breaks down the stigma even further, dividing it into three specific parts: alteration in self-perception, as mentioned above, along with ageism and vanity.
-Vanity most certainly comes in to play when it comes to seniors not wanting to “look” old, since over 50 percent of those polled at the national convention admitted to having cosmetic procedures, like Botox, for example, in order to appear younger.
+Vanity most certainly comes in to play when it comes to seniors not wanting to “look” old.

 In another study by Southall, Gagne, and Jennings entitled “Stigma: A negative and positive influence on help-seeking for adults with acquired hearing loss," the goal was to understand exactly how the decision to seek help or not to seek help was affected by stigma, or the perception of stigma.